-In principle, the Company assigns employees to assist with the duties of the Auditors Committee.
+The Company assigns employees in the Auditors Committee Office, a subsidiary organization of the Auditors Committee, to assist with the duties of the Auditors Committee.

 7. Matters related to the independence of directors and employees assigned to assist with the duties of the Auditors Committee from other directors (excluding directors who are members of the Auditors Committee)